gregorriegler/rest-crash-course/rest-crash-course.md

 #### GET for reading

-> ☑ save - ☑ cache-able - ☑ idempotent
+> ☑ safe - ☑ cache-able - ☑ idempotent

 Notice the empty body